SpenceKonde/DxCore/README.md

 *  4MHz Internal
 *  1MHz Internal

-Additionally, experimentation has shown that it is possible to extend the pattern of  to the FREQSEL bits of CLKCTRL.OSCHFCTRLA to overclock the chip.
-The core currently supports the following overclocked speeds.
-Beyond verifying that they worked well enough to measure the frequency of PWM from a timer on the 'scope to confirm these frequencies, and that the UART worked, no verification of functionality was performed.
-They may not work at all voltages, and they almost certainly will not work at all temperatures.
-They may behave erratically.
-Higher frequencies might be possible, but in my tests, past 32 MHz, nothing worked, so
-* 28MHz Internal (overclocked)
-* 32MHz Internal (overclocked)

 There are multiple ways to generate some of the lower frequencies (do you prescale from higher frequency, or set the oscillator to the desired one?
-Suspect the latter is more pwoer efficient, but with the former you could still use the PLL - but are people going to want to?) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future; these are still early days.
+Suspect the latter is more pwoer efficient, but with the former you could still use the PLL while staying in spec - but are people going to want to?) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future; these are still early days.

 These parts do not support using an external crystal like the classic AVR parts do, however the internal oscillator is tightly calibrated enough that the internal clock should work for UART communication, and an external watch crystal can be used to automatically tune the crystal frequency, a feature called Auto-Tune.
 An example to call it is shown below - it really is that easy...